Someone once told me to listen until it hurts, a statement that has since stayed with me.

-Have you ever noticed that when you meet someone who is a good listener it is a unique encounter?
-In fact, the experience is so rare that when it happens you can’t help but acknowledge it and be attracted to the other person.
-Most of us, and I’ll put myself in this category, are usually preparing to talk not listen.
+Have you ever noticed that it’s a unique experience when you meet someone who is a good listener?
+In fact, encountering someone who is a skilled listener is so rare that you can’t help but acknowledge it and find yourself drawn to them.
+Most of us, including myself, are usually focused on preparing to talk rather than listening.
 We are thinking about what we are going to say before the other person has even finished what they want or need to say.
 Sadly, we usually know what we are going to say before they are even halfway through their thought.
-Duplicate this mindset with the other party to the conversation and you can see why there is so much confusion and misunderstanding in the world.
+If the other person is responding similarly, you can see why there is so much confusion and misunderstanding in the world.

-When you are a leader or manager part of your job is to listen until it hurts.
+When you are a leader or manager, part of your job is to listen until it hurts.
 You need to force yourself to pay full attention to what the other person is saying and then ask clarifying questions to make sure you fully understand them.
-It is also critical that you pay attention not just to what is being said, but also to the body language and tone of voice.
+It’s essential to pay attention to body language and tone, as well as spoken words.
 Both provide clues as to what is important to that person.
-True listening is a skill and requires practice, commitment, and hard work.
-It also is becoming increasingly difficult in this fast paced, technology driven, attention deficit inducing world.
+Authentic listening is a skill that requires practice, dedication, and effort.
+It is also becoming increasingly difficult in this fast-paced, technology-driven, attention-deficit-inducing world.

 Too much valuable information is missed in everyday conversation.
 Ironically, this is especially true with verbal people who tend to talk instinctively rather than listen.
-When people don’t feel heard they give up on the conversation and look for an exit cue (either passively or aggressively).
-We’ve all been impressed many times by others who although not known as great communicators suddenly inject some profound wisdom into a situation.
-Their wisdom was always there, they were just waiting for the opportunity to talk and for someone else to listen.
+When people don’t feel heard, they give up on the conversation and look for an exit cue (either passively or aggressively).
+We’ve all been impressed many times by others who, although not known as great communicators, suddenly inject some profound wisdom into a situation.
+They were always wise; they just needed a chance to speak and someone to listen to them.
 The loudest people are rarely the brightest.
 They just naturally demand the most attention.
-Just imagine how much value is lost every day due to our inability to listen well, failing to ask good questions, and not thinking about what’s already been said before talking.
+Just imagine how much value is lost every day due to our inability to listen well, failing to ask good questions, and not considering what has already been said before speaking.

 Related articles